BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 "Alice"
 ~~~

-In the diagrams above, there are five distinct "positions" of elements, each of which is itself an envelope and which therefore produces its own digest:
+In the examples above, there are five distinct "positions" of elements, each of which is itself an envelope and which therefore produces its own digest:

 1. envelope
 2. subject